Lullabot/message_integration/README.md

 - When new comments are added, the code will notify the users subscribed to the node.
 The email will display the `compact` view mode of the content and the `default` view mode of the new comment an HTML email.
-- Admin users will be notified by email when new users register, using a custom mailing list instead of the usual subscription model.

 ## To install on a new site: